 Do you want to establish yourself as an exclusive, luxury service, or as an affordable service for families?
 Consider your brand image as you establish the pricing for all your services, including rentals, lessons and group instruction.
 Decide whether you want to give discounts to valued clients or sell packages of services at discounted rates to encourage sales.

-(When we get to the financial analysis step of the business plan, we’ll see if you can be profitable at the prices you want to charge.
+(When we get to the financial analysis step of the business plan, we’ll see if you can be profitable at the prices you want to charge.)

 For example: Young athletes around the Cincinnati area are looking for an accredited, professional program for sports fundamentals, as evidenced by the high number of similar programs within 40 minutes of driving time of our facility location.
 However, competing programs don’t have the legitimacy and professional branding that a Parisi Speed School provides.
 There are also no speed and agility programs within the immediate Milford area.
-DNA Sports Center will charge between $100 and $300 per month for unlimited access to speed and agility training, which reflects the exclusive, semi-private nature of our training.
+DNA Sports Center will charge between $100 and $300 per month for unlimited access to speed and agility training.
+This reflects the exclusive, semi-private nature of our training.
 (Adding additional details about the packages available is a good idea.)

 List Your Other Marketing Tools.